 2-Step Verification requires would-be hackers to not only know your password but also to have physical control over your computer or mobile device to retrieve the unique code and ultimately gain access to your account.
 Although it doesn’t protect your email content directly, it does help secure Gmail from unauthorized logins — a huge bonus for protecting the contents of your emails.

 According to KnowBe4, more than 90% of successful hacks and data breaches start from phishing scams.
 Phishing is the practice of sending fraudulent emails to individuals in a ploy to get them to send sensitive information to hackers.

 Phishing emails used to be a little easier to notice, with misspelled words, sketchy-looking domain names, and grammatical errors.
 Unfortunately, social engineering has made phishing attacks look far more realistic.

 Don’t want to fall prey to a phishing attack?
 Whenever you are sent an email that requests your information, don’t click any links in the email itself.
 Instead, navigate to that company’s website and directly log in to your account there.

-It’s also a good idea to beware of red flags, such as legal threats and misspelled words.
-Finally, if you ever feel the slightest suspicion about the nature of an email, simply contact the person or organization that claims to have sent it and ask for yourself.
+It’s also a good idea to beware of red flags.
+Finally, if you ever feel the slightest suspicion about the nature of an email, simply contact the person or organization that claims to have sent it (preferably in person, or by phone) and ask for yourself.